Editorial Standards

 Part II, post the patron reduction

-• For each affected activity, report the reduction on line 14, then subtract it on line 15.
-This step ensures the wage or property limits you apply next are using the already reduced QBI for that activity.
+- For each affected activity, apply the wage or property limit first in lines 4 through 13, then report the patron reduction on line 14 and subtract it on line 15.
+This order ensures the line 15 QBI component already reflects both the wage or property limit and the patron reduction for that activity.

 Part IV, track REIT, PTP, and carryforwards